dglass710/resume-generator/ReadMe.md

 ```

 #### How to Customize:
-- **Add a new skill**: Add a new string to the `content` list:
+- **Add a new skill**:
   ```python
   "content": [
       "TCP/IP", "New Skill"
   ]
   ```
-- **Remove a skill**: Delete the corresponding string from the list:
+- **Remove a skill**:
   ```python
   "content": [
       "TCP/IP", "Linux"
   ]
   ```
-- **Reorder skills**: Move the strings around in the list to adjust their order in the generated resume.
+- **Ensure proper syntax**:
+  - Each skill must be enclosed in double quotes.
+  - Use commas to separate the skills.

 ---

 ### Education

-This section is a **nested list**, where each entry is a list that begins with a main string (e.g., degree or institution) followed by additional strings for details (e.g., major, graduation year).
+This section uses a **list of lists**, where each inner list contains a main string (e.g., degree or institution) followed by additional strings for details.
+Each list must be separated by a comma, and the strings inside each list must be enclosed in double quotes and separated by commas.

 #### Example:
 ```python